Nao/Lestrades-Prices/README.md

 ## Key Features

 1. **Price Fetching**
-   - Fetches prices for games and items listed on Lestrades.com
+   - Fetches prices for games and items listed on Lestrades.com; just use the Soft Load button in the Tampermonkey menu.
-   - Special handling for items like “Sack of Gems” and “Mann Co.
-Supply Crate Key,” fetched from alternate sources. *Gems do not currently work*
    - Prices are cached locally to reduce redundant requests and improve performance.

 2. **Caching**